Donations scheme FAQs

 The decision to opt-in to the donations scheme is an annual one.
 The opt-in process for the donations scheme is normally tied to the July roll returns.

-If you have any further questions regarding the donations scheme, you can contact our team on (04) 463 8383 or at school.donations@education.govt.nz.
+If you have any questions regarding the donations scheme, contact our team on (04) 463 8383 or email school.donations@education.govt.nz.

 What information do we need to provide to opt in?